 Historically, developers and operations folks would set up elaborate procedural scripts in Bash to facilitate automation and configuration of resources.
 Procedural programming represents a step by step set of instructions; do x, then y, to achieve z.

 We use Terraform heavily at CircleCI.
 We use Terraform to deploy and maintain our complex, ever-evolving cloud infrastructure.
+We use it to set up demo environments and manage our teams’ shared AWS resources.
 The self-hosted installation of CircleCI is packaged via Terraform.
 Many of our customers use Terraform.
-In addition, I frequently use Terraform to set up demo environments and manage my team’s shared AWS resources.

 Determinism, visibility, and automation